Find Schools

 The states with the most job growth for Hazardous Materials Removal Worker are Utah, Wyoming, and North Dakota.
 Watch out if you plan on working in Michigan, Pennsylvania, or Alaska.
 These states have the worst job growth for this type of profession.

-How Much Does a Hazardous Materials Removal Worker Make?
+Hazardous Materials Removal Worker Salary

-The typical yearly salary for Hazardous Materials Removal Workers is somewhere between $27,910 and $75,840.
+Hazardous Materials Removal Workers make between $27,910 and $75,840 a year.

 undefined